 *Most of Arizona’s government agencies are implementing similar operations to those employed by AZDA.
 If you need to visit an agency in person, you are encouraged to call them first.*

 Arizona Department of Health Services

 Click here for information regarding recommendation for distancing, sanitation, and communication at Arizona farmers markets.

 U.S. Department of the Treasury - Assistance for Small Businesses

 Paycheck Protection Program

-The Paycheck Protection Program (PPP) is a new guaranteed loan program, which includes $349 billion, for small businesses to keep their employees on the payroll.
+The Paycheck Protection Program (PPP) is a new guaranteed loan program for small businesses to keep their employees on the payroll.
 Eligible businesses include nonprofits, veterans organizations, Tribal business concerns, sole proprietorships, self-employed individuals, and independent contractors – with 500 or fewer employees.

 Loans are capped at $10 million but can include up to eight weeks of the businesses average monthly payroll costs from the last year plus an additional 25 percent for non-payroll costs.
 Seasonal and new businesses will use different calculations.
 The PPP resumed accepting applications on July 6, 2020.
 The new deadline to apply for a PPP loan is August 8, 2020.